arBmind/qtcreator-containers/Readme.md

 Note: qtcreator-clang-qt is missing because the Qt Company does not publish binaries built for libc++

-Each of the targets uses a subset arguments to determine the versions.
+Each of the targets uses a subset of arguments to determine the versions.

 QtCreator is preconfigured to run Gui applications properly.